Gabriela Hearst: Sustainability

 AW20 collection was themed around "waste".
 Products have been made from repurposed Turkish kilim remnants to make outerwear, old pieces from Hearst stock disassembled and reconstructed and 30% of the collection has been made with recycled cashmere, hand-knitted by the Mano del Uruguay collective.
 The decoration of the runway show was made by giant shredded paper bales acted as visual metaphor of the "waste" theme.

-Hearst sets a goal to use 80% deadstock in 2023 and no use of virgin materials by 2022.

 Fusion

 In November 2022, Hearst participated at the 27th United Nations Climate Change Conference of the Parties (CoP27) in Sharm El-Sheikh (Egypt) to discuss the critical role fusion power has in the fight against climate change.

 Hearst dedicated her Chloé Spring Summer 2023 collection to creating awareness around fusion energy, with her team they researched fusion and learnt from engineers, scientists and both the private sector (Commonwealth Fusion System and Helion Energy) and the public sector (Iter and the UK Atomic Energy Authority) to work on the collection.